Flags of Elizabeth II: As sovereign

 Immediately upon becoming Queen, Elizabeth inherited the two versions of the royal standard of the United Kingdom.
 Since the 1960s, flags were introduced to represent the Queen in various other Commonwealth realms, which followed the same basic pattern: the nation's coat of arms in banner form with the device found on her personal flag.
 The Queen's representatives in these nations had their own flags to represent them.

 United Kingdom

 Upon the death of her father, Princess Elizabeth became Queen Elizabeth II and therefore adopted the Royal Standard.
-This flag was used to represent the Queen not only in the United Kingdom but also overseas when she made state visits.
+This flag was used to represent the Queen not only in the United Kingdom but also overseas when she made state visits (at least to non-Commonwealth realms).
 It is the royal arms in banner form undifferentiated.